sahilyousafp/sahilyousafp/README.md

 2. [**Grounded.
 Structural Solutions**](https://github.com/sahilyousafp/Grounded.-Structural-Solutions.git)
    A smart system that predicts and proposes structural frameworks from early architectural geometries using AI-based analysis and simulation.

-## Let’s Connect
+## Lets Connect

-I’m always open to collaborations that bring together design thinking and technical rigor.
-Whether you’re in AEC or AI — or both — let’s build something intelligent, creative, and impactful together.
+Im always open to collaborations that bring together design thinking and technical rigor.
+Whether youre in AEC or AI — or both — lets build something intelligent, creative, and impactful together.